Now that you are Spiritual, are you happy? Living life whole

 • Don’t over schedule your day.
 Allow for moments of pausing, breathing, remembering why you are alive… it is not for a paycheck that is for sure.

-• Add a mindfulness app to your phone to remind you to stop, center, breathe, smile, and remember your life.
-Accept, surrender, enjoy, then on to next.
-This is what children and animals do, even if you are angry or depressed.
-You can enjoy it for the moment.
-It will not last forever.
+• Try adding a mindfulness app to your phone to remind you to stop, center, breathe, smile, and remember your life.
+Accept, surrender, enjoy, the moment, then on to the next.
+This is what children and animals do.
+No matter the how hard life can ge, it will not last forever.
 Nothing does.
 Children and animals get angry.
 They don’t judge it, they just do.
 It is part of life and what makes life amazing is contrasts and textures, not sameness.
-A moment of mindfulness, three breaths , allows room for miracles to appear because you are not engulfed in expectations or predictions or trying to control outcomes.
+Experience it as a moment of learning.
+Then choose a moment of mindfulness, three breaths.
+Getting present allows room for miracles to appear because you are open to what is next rather than trying to control outcomes.

 Your fate and destiny will come and get you.
 You designed this life before you came here, with your free will and with Guidance.
 Your job is not to try and control the ocean, that is Spirit. but rather to steer the ship the best you can given the conditions on the ocean and the conditions of the weather.
-Your job now is to be in the best possible place, the best possible shape, to meet and welcome your fate and destiny.
+Your job, your work in this incarnation now is to make the best possible choices in all conditions including adverse conditions, to keep honoring your Self with excellent self care during this Journey, to keep yourself in the best possible shape, to meet and welcome your fate and destiny with grace and dignity, to learn to have compassion for your Self (and others) when you trip and fall, to have the courage to make corrections as you learn

-Try to put into place the new habit to take a few moments throughout your day to tune in to you, your life, this moment, and listen to Spirit.
-Spirit is your Guide to navigate your ship on your journey.
+When you learn something isn't working or you feel you could make better choices, try to put a new habit into place.
+A new habit means new behavior, not a new narrative, new talk.
+This means you will have to take a few moments throughout your day to tune in to you, your life, this moment, and make more conscious choices.
+Learning to pause will create the habit of you learning to listen to Spirit on a more regular basis throughout your day.
+Spirit can be your daily partner in navigating your day to day life choices.
 Or, you can try to do it by yourself, without intuition, or Guidance from the teachings of the Divine.

 Your job in each life is to fully participate in the journey you signed up for, and to enjoy all of the learnings as well as the pleasures.
 After all you did not design this life to punish yourself, even if you feels that way sometimes.
 You designed this life to learn and have fun, so do both fully.
 Life is meant to be challenging and stress is a natural part of life so enjoy healthy stress, and the fun times, and the quiet times.
 It is all weather.